macros4outlook/quotefixmacro/README.md

 QuoteFixMacro can modify MS Outlook's message composition windows on-the-fly to allow for **correct quoting** and to change the appearance of your plain-text replies and forwards in general: move your signature, use compressed indentation, customize your quote header, etc.

+This style of quoting is described in [Chapter 6.
+Email Quotes and Inclusion Conventions of The Jargon File](http://www.catb.org/jargon/html/email-style.html).

 ## Quoting / Formatting

 If you use Outlook as your email client and make use of plain-text messages, you will have noticed that Outlook doesn't exactly feature the most intelligent quoting algorithm; in fact, it's the silliest one imaginable.